kylebittinger/bilateria/README.md

 Code for generating figures and statistics for bilaterian animal microbiome project The bulk of the code for this project can be found in bilateria.R.

+# DATA FORTHCOMING
+There were some technical difficulties compressing our data for upload.
+Data should be made available on 11/6/2017.

 # R libraries
 You will need to have the following R libraries installed for various code chunks: